julienloizelet/magento2-ddev-installation/README.md

 ---
 - `magento_repository` (_String_): Where to install Magento from.
 Default: `https://mirror.mage-os.org/`.

-Could be "https://mirror.mage-os.org/", "https://repo.magento.com/" or any available fork.
+Could be "https://mirror.mage-os.org/", "https://repo.magento.com/" or any available repository.

 Please choose a repository that handle the `magento_version` below.